 Students must be engaged in research or an internship that they have acquired through the college or an outside organization for at least 35 hours a week.
 If students are doing an unpaid internship and need to work, their internship must be at least 25 hours.

-For more information on the Summer Lilly House, email Eily Marlow or call her at 651-696-6738 .
+For more information on the Summer Lilly House, contact Eily Marlow at firstname.lastname@example.org or at 651-696-6738.